 • Use mats and rug pads.
 Placing mats at entrances is an easy way to lessen dirt and debris from coming in to your space.
 If you choose to use a rug, we recommend using a felt rug pad to protect the finish of your floor.
 Rubber and latex rug pads may discolor the floor.

 • Maintain the temperature.
 Most floors last longer and perform better in the sweet spot range between 60-80 degrees Fahrenheit with a relative humidity between 30 and 50%.
 Closing blinds or curtains to avoid direct sunlight can help mitigate discoloration, expansion, contraction, and buckling.

-Routine cleaning and proper maintenance of are the keys to adding years of enjoyment of your floors.
+Routine cleaning and proper maintenance are the keys to adding years to your enjoyment of your floors.